Same name, different content

 Hard to say!
 I enjoyed not to have to search for the articles thru many ads, but I on the other hand don’t mind the ads when it helps to keep the price low.
 And some of the ads present great outfits too.
 However, I have to admit that I read the German one cover to cover.
 After 13 years without a German fashion magazine, it appears very different how the German language allows to write about fashion as compared to the English language.

 Now to the OOTD.
 I am wearing my denim dress.
 I paired it with my blue snake imprinted patent leather pumps and blue crocodile imprinted Kieselstein Cord belt for a casual, but polished work outfit.
 I am also wearing my D&G Madonna sunnies and Chanel bag.
 I love the contrast between denim and patent leather, and denim blue and beige, high end and low end.
-For other ways of styling a denim shirt dress see here, and here.
+For other ways of styling a denim shirt dress with floral pumps, and wearing a denim dress in fall see the posts at the links.